-After re-thinking my various Jaguar projects and builds, I now intend to re-fit the nitro-finished AllParts neck from my original “62” build, with the gold hardware I’d originally intended for my ’65 Fender “re-issue” neck.
-That means, in time, carefully backing those gold bushings out all over again – but the technique I used before should work safely, (with the additional help of some naphtha to dissolve the adhesive on the copper foil used to pack them out).
-There is a spare set of slightly shorter bushings supplied with the gold tuners, and they’ll better suit the stepped pegholes anyway.
+After re-thinking my various Jaguar projects and builds, I’m going to swap the necks around.
+I now intend to re-fit the nitro-finished AllParts neck from my original “62” build, with the gold hardware I’d originally intended for my ’65 Fender “re-issue” neck, and use it on my “Mary Kaye”, blonde Jaguar build.
+That means, in time, carefully backing those gold bushings out all over again.
+However – the technique I used before should work safely enough, (with the additional help of some naphtha to dissolve the adhesive on the copper foil used to pack the bushings out).
+There is a spare set of slightly shorter bushings supplied with the Gotoh gold tuners, and they’ll better suit the stepped pegholes anyway.
 So that means I can leave the hardware in place on the Fender neck – for now – strip the AllParts neck, and carry out any repairs I need to.

-After removing the neck from the “62” body, I can give it a good check over, and remove the nickel hardware which is currently fitted.
-I already know of a couple of issues with the headstock finish – having originally finished and fitted the neck a couple of years ago.
+After removing the AllParts neck from the “62” body, I can give it a good check over, and remove the nickel hardware which was originally fitted.
+I already know of a couple of issues with the headstock finish – having finished and fitted the neck a couple of years ago.
 Firstly – I know the lacquer on the face of the headstock is applied quite thick.
 So thick, in fact, that there are a couple of quite large areas under each string tree, where the lacquer has cracked and flaked off as I’ve drilled through it.
 (The worst of the damage was mostly hidden by the string trees, so I left the damage untreated at the time).
-I’ll probably only require one tree on the new Jaguar – so I’d ideally like to plug and drop-fill at least one of the areas.
-While I’m at it – I may as well plan to plug and drop-fill both, and then try to level and polish up the whole face anew.
+I’ll probably only require one tree on the new Jaguar – so ideally, I’d like to plug and drop-fill at least one of the areas.
+Since I’m doing one – I may as well plan to plug and drop-fill both, and then try to level and polish up the whole face anew.

 There are also a few “check” marks evident in the lacquer here and there – where, presumably, temperature changes have led to the thick lacquer coat distorting and cracking slightly.
-Checking marks can occur frequently on nitro-finished instruments, and are often considered an attractive sign of an authentic, aged lacquer finish.
-These marks on the face of the headstock aren’t too noticeable.
-In fact they only really show under strong directional lighting – but they may also indicate areas where the lacquer isn’t adhering to the wood properly, underneath.
+(These may also be caused by a particularly thick coat of lacquer).
+Checking marks can occur frequently on nitro-finished instruments, and are often considered an acceptable sign of an authentic, aged lacquer finish.
+In this case – the marks on the face of the headstock aren’t too noticeable.
+In fact they only really show under strong directional lighting – but they may also indicate areas where the lacquer isn’t adhering to the wood properly.
 If that is a problem – then that might become even more apparent when I try and back the bushings out to replace them.
 The lacquer may crack and flake off.
-There’s no way of telling, and often these check marks can “run” as the lacquer gets thermally or physically stressed.
+There’s no real way of telling in advance, and often these check marks can “run” as the lacquer gets thermally or physically stressed.
 I’ll have to grit my teeth and find out the hard way…

 Another problem with the re-appropriated AllParts neck, is that the bolt holes – as I’ve previously drilled them – do not quite match up to the standard Fender spacings, on the Guitarbuild body I’m using for my “Mary Kaye” Jag build.
 Now, I know that the “Vintage” pattern Jaguar body from Guitarbuild was precisely traced from an original, early 60’s Fender Jag, and I also know that my 60’s re-issue Fender neck fits the Guitarbuild body perfectly.
 I can only conclude that the body I used for my original “60’s”, Olympic White build, wasn’t quite as good a copy, and that consequently – the holes aren’t at precise Fender dimensions.
 I’ll have to bear that in mind in future, and that may have a bearing on what I eventually plan to do with my “62 project.
 It also means I’ll have to plug and accurately re-drill the bolt holes on the AllParts neck, in order to mount it properly.